webaverse/docs/docs/engineering/api-backend/ethereum-backend-quickstart.md

 ### Doesn't Re-compile automatically

-The application won't hot reload itself automatically if there is any changes to any file.
-You have re-run application to effect new changes.
+The application won't hot reload itself automatically.
+If there are any changes to any file, you have re-run the application for the changes to be reflected.

 ```bash